tino/django-facebook/README.md

 Facebook integration for your Django website
 =============================================

+TODO: Document the server-side login flow, and the difference between both.

 Installation:
 ------------

 Simply add ``django_facebook`` to your INSTALLED_APPS and configure the following settings: